by ghrud92

 npm run dev

-The server will automatically check if logcli
+The server will automatically check if logcli is installed and available in the environment:

-is available, it will be used for all queries, providing the full functionality of the CLI toollogcli
+logcli is available, it will be used for all queries, providing the full functionality of the CLI toollogcli is not available, the server will automatically fall back to using the Loki HTTP API:

 This automatic detection ensures that the server works seamlessly in different environments without manual configuration.